Trusted WordPress tutorials, when you need them most.

 PublishPress is the best publishing tool kit for any type of content-rich website.
 In our opinion, it’s a must-have plugin because it helps you streamline your editorial workflow in multiple ways.

-We thoroughly tested PublishPress and observed how easily it lets you create and manage an editorial calendar inside WordPress, follow up on drafts and article ideas progress, manage authors, set up custom notifications, and more.
+We thoroughly tested PublishPress and saw how easily it lets you create and manage an editorial calendar inside WordPress.
+You can also follow up on the progress of drafts/ideas, manage authors, set up custom notifications, and more.

-We instantly liked their powerful set of tools and addons.
-These addons include Capability Manager Enhanced (to customize user permissions), Revisions (to manage revisions in WordPress), and Press Permit, which lets you control viewing permissions on WordPress.
+We also really liked their powerful set of tools and addons.
+These include Capability Manager Enhanced (to customize user permissions), Revisions (to manage revisions in WordPress), and Press Permit, which lets you control viewing and editing permissions in WordPress.

 This incredibly powerful plugin helps you every step of the way, from content planning to publishing, while ensuring that nothing slips through the cracks.